-The Home and Hospital Teaching Program is designed to provide instructional continuity to students who are unable to attend their regular school of enrollment due to:
+The Home and Hospital Teaching Program is designed to provide instructional continuity to students who are unable to attend their regular school of enrollment due to a:

 - Physical crisis.

 - Chronic Health Impairment.

 It is a short-term, interim instructional service mandated by State law with specific guidelines for program implementation and delivery for up to 60 days for compliant applications with a valid medical diagnosis.
 These educational services enable students to continue their academic work and to remain current with their peers as they heal and prepare for their return back to the school building.
 The Home and Hospital teaching program is provided only during the academic year except for students whose Individualized Education Programs provide for additional instruction beyond the regular school calendar.
 Depending on the needs of the student, instruction can be provided in the home of the student, in a hospital, in a community setting, virtually, or a hybrid combination to meet the needs of the student.

 Obtain an Application From Your Child’s School

 Contact your child’s school counselor for a Home and Hospital Application

 Health providers will complete the application for eligibility.

 The school team will review the application and submit completed applications to the Home and Hospital Office.